Skip to main content Skip to footer

 Network diagram

 A network diagram is useful for smaller projects with a few key stakeholders.
-The graphic displays the relationships among stakeholders and how they interact with one another.
+The graphic displays the relationships among stakeholders and how they interact.
 It also reveals any dependencies between stakeholders, such as a vendor and an internal project team, which can be helpful when prioritizing their needs and managing potential conflicts.

 A network diagram used in stakeholder mapping.